VPRS - Velocity Prediction Rating System - overview

-This page gives some summary information on how VPRS works and how we run it, how it differs from other rating systems ... and what it offers.
-None of the information on this page is needed for a rating application; that is all covered on the Apply & Measurements pages.
+This page gives some summary information on how VPRS works, how we run it and how it differs from other rating systems.
+You don't need to read anything on this page to get a rating.

 Using a VPP to calculate performance-based ratings

 The rating calculator is partitioned into the following main components: